-A report by the Employee Benefit Research Institute found that debt from plastic has risen in recent years among families headed by an individual who is at least 65.
+A report by the Employee Benefit Research Institute found that debt from plastic has risen in recent years among families headed by an individual at least 65.

 Managing Credit Card Debt